-Since then I’ve worked exclusively in publishing, first for game companies, now in education.
-I also continue to write, study, and promote poetry.
+From then forward, I worked exclusively in publishing, first for game companies, then in education, while continuing to write, study, and promote poetry.
 It’s my opinion that poetry used to belong to the people, until academics stole it.
 It’s high time to steal it back from them.

 Jenny Kiss’d Me